xiangp126/CrossLv/doc/git.md

 #### push
 use `-u` flag (upstream) when you make your first push

-how to push newly created branch `BRANCH` to upstream
+how to push newly created branch `BRANCH` to upstream？

 ```bash
 -u, --set-upstream